Aniket-Raikwar1/Delhivery-EDA/README.md

 20. segment_actual_time - This is a segment time.
 Time taken by the subset of the package delivery

-21.segment_osrm_time - This is the OSRM segment time.
-Time taken by the subset of the package delivery 22.segment_osrm_distance - This is the OSRM distance.
+21. segment_osrm_time - This is the OSRM segment time.
+Time taken by the subset of the package delivery
+22. segment_osrm_distance - This is the OSRM distance.
 Distance covered by subset of the package delivery

-23.segment_factor - Unknown field
+23. segment_factor - Unknown field

 ## Want to talk about the project, Please connect with me on [LinkedIn](https://www.linkedin.com/in/aniket-raikwar/) and aniketrtm114@gmail.com